 Pick up from the Ferry Landing wharf can be organised during certain times of the year.
 If you require this please contact our booking office.

 Within minutes of leaving the Whitianga Wharf, our first stop is Shakespeare Cliff.
 Unique patterns and features are found along the cliff along with many different species of sea birds.

 During the tour you will learn how the cliffs were formed and how it got its name.
-The geology and history of the cliff is fascinating!
-The boat will stop long enough for you to get photos of the amazing features of the cliff.
+The geology and history of the cliffs are fascinating!
+The boat will stop long enough for you to get a great look and photos of the amazing features.
 Look out for our million year old pot plant and try spot the man looking out to sea.
-If you have the time to spare either before or after your Whitianga boat tour then go to the look out on the top of the cliff that offers stunning views of Mercury Bay.
+If you have the time to spare either before or after your Whitianga boat tour, then go to the look out on the top of the cliff which offers stunning views of Mercury Bay.

 Cooks Beach and Blowhole